 During operation, your alternator will become hot as a result of friction and the generation of inductive current.
 In some instances, particularly during extended periods of heavy load, alternator case temperature can exceed 200 degrees (F).
-If your system is operating with an ARS-5 or Max Charge MC-612 voltage regulator with optional Alternator Temperature Sensor (MC-TS-A), the regulator will automatically reduce the alternator output by approximately 50% if temperatures exceed set safe working limits (approximately 225°F. While this is an extremely effective protection for the alternator, it should not be depended upon as a part of normal operation.
+If your system is operating with a Max Charge MC-624 voltage regulator with optional Alternator Temperature Sensor (MC-TS-A), the regulator will automatically reduce the alternator output by approximately 50 percent if temperatures exceed set safe working limits.
+While this is an extremely effective protection for the alternator, it should not be depended upon as a part of normal operation.
 Correction of conditions causing overheating are strongly advised.

 Use extreme caution when handling the alternator or other engine components during or after use.
 Should your alternator become so hot that it emits a burning smell, or if there is indication of discoloration at the pulley or pulley shaft, shut off the alternator immediately and (once it becomes safe to inspect the alternator) check the tension of the drive belt.
 Under- and over-tensioned belts are the leading cause of overheating and alternator damage.
 See the Troubleshooting section, later in the manual, for alternator inspection guidelines.
-In applications where airflow to the alternator is limited, consider providing ducted air from a cool source (such as the bilge, or from an external vent) to the rear of the alternator.
-This will provide a pronounced improvement in cooling efficiency.